head-first-kubernetes/head-first-kubernetes.github.io/index.md

 We hope you enjoyed this whirlwind tour of modern DevOps just as much as we enjoyed writing it.
 Too many books on this subject have too much theory, require you to get on AWS etc. We have tried to make it practical and approachable.

-If you like this, you might be pleased to know that we are working on a book that follows in the same principles as this tutorial.
-In addition to the material covered in this tutorial, the book will also contain chapters on:
+If you like this, you might be pleased to know that we are working on a book that follows in the same principles as this tutorial:

+> Show me or it didn't happen

+In addition to the material covered in this tutorial, the book will also cover:

+* RBAC
-* Kubernetes Jobs
+* StatefulSets
-* Realtime provisioning
+* DaemonSets
-* Databases
+* Database
 * Persistent storage
+* Production
 * Etc.

-If you are interested in the book, please let us know and we will drop you an email when it is published.
+If you are interested in the book, please let us know by putting your email in the form below and hitting "I want the book".
+As a thank you, everyone who subscribe will get a 50% discount on the book 🙏